bbauska/meta-react-basics/README.md

   alt="."
   width="30%" />
 </p>
-If the child components have their own grandchild components, then the child components might have some States that they send us props to those grandchild components.
+<p>If the child components have their own grandchild components, then the child components
+might have some States that they send us props to those grandchild components.
 In React, State is kept in a state of variables.
-The main way to change State is to alter these variables.
+The main way to change State is to alter these variables.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s15-f.
 (171) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->